nsouto/vsce-laravel-theme/README.md

 # Laravel Color Theme

-Laravel is a Color Theme for Visual Studio Code whish is a fork of [Michael Dyrynda](https://twitter.com/michaeldyrynda) original theme for [Sublime Text 3](https://github.com/michaeldyrynda/Laravel.tmTheme).
+Laravel is a Color Theme for Visual Studio Code which is a fork of [Michael Dyrynda](https://twitter.com/michaeldyrynda) original theme for [Sublime Text 3](https://github.com/michaeldyrynda/Laravel.tmTheme).
 It is inspired by the syntax highlighting found in the official [Laravel documentation](https://laravel.com/docs).

 ## Installation